-- den Hertog’s service innovation model looks at three aspects of a service innovation
+- den Hertog’s service innovation model, published in 2000, looks at three aspects of a service innovation

-- 4 dimensions – new concept, new client interface, new delivery system (process, culture, organisation), and technology options
+- Dimensions – new concept, new client interface, new delivery system (process, culture, organisation) and technology options

 - Capabilities – HR, Organisational and Marketing & Distribution

-- Existing & Competing services and service workers; and Actual & Potential customers
+- Comparisons – to existing & competing services and service workers; and actual & potential customers

-- In today’s world we raise technology and the organsiations technology capabilities as a key aspect
+- raising technology and the organsiations technology capabilities as much higher key aspect

-- We also introduce data and data capabilities as vital (data can be your own, bought or shared with allies
+- introducing data and data capabilities as vital (data can be your own, bought or shared with allies

 - Using the model we can:

-- explain better what the service innovation is
+- explain better what a service innovation is

 - explore the impact of executing the innovation